neelchauhan/mpd-x/docs/mpd29.md

     more todo.
 For all other authentication protocols you have to put the username into the `mpd.secret` file, but the specified password is then interpreted as secret pass phrase.
-This is needed, because Mpd must be aware of the plaintext password when using CHAP.
+This is needed, because mpdx must be aware of the plaintext password when using CHAP.
 The (windows) endusers could generate their actual responses themselfs using Winkey.\
     **IMPORTANT**: Disable the internal authentication when using OPIE